LinbuduLab/json-to-type-graphql/README.md

 - `url` & `options`: Using [got](https://www.npmjs.com/package/got) for data fetching like `got(url, options)`.
 - `raw`: Plain JavaScript Object / Array.

-After raw content is readed, it will be passed to `preprocesser`.
+After raw content is readed, it will be passed to `preprocessor`.

-### Preprocesser
+### Preprocessor

-Preprocesser will perform some extra processing on the input content:
+Preprocessor will perform some extra processing on the input content:

 - Recursively **delete** object pairs which value is kind of **nested array** like `[[]]`, this is not supported yet which may also cause unexpected errors.
 - Ensure array contains **either primitive values or object values**, only obejct values will be preserved when the array contains mixed members.
-You can control this behaviour by `preprocesser.preserveObjectOnlyInArray`.
+You can control this behaviour by `preprocessor.preserveObjectOnlyInArray`.

-#### Preprocesser.Options
+#### Preprocessor.Options

 - `preserveObjectOnlyInArray`: `default: true`
-- `customPreprocesser`: Use your own custom preprocesser, which accepts `raw` from reader.
+- `customPreprocessor`: Use your own custom preprocessor, which accepts `raw` from reader.

 ### Parser